Cognigy/Documentation/docs/en/docs/help/get-help.md

 ## Problems with a Flow

-The ticket for a problem with a flow should have the Flow and all it's dependencies attached.
+The ticket for a problem with a flow should have the Flow and all its dependencies attached.

 You can also attach a screenshot of the logs (see [Logs]({{config.site_url}}ai/resources/test/logs/)) to the ticket.

 ## Problems with the UI

-Add - in addition to your description - a screenshot of the bug to your ticket.
+In addition to your description, add a screenshot of the bug to your ticket.